Enso21/Stories/docs/markdown/the-questionnaire.md

     * When was the last time you cried, and why?
 (Be Ba)
     * Do you think everything happens for a reason?
 (Be Ba)
 67. If you could pick one trait or skill to be known as the best at worldwide, what would it be?
 (Jude A.)
+68. If you could go back in time to tell your 10 year old self one sentence, what would you say?
+(Tessa)
+69. If you were to die tomorrow, what would you regret not having done?...
+Why aren't you doing it now?
+(Jacob H.)